-Solution: You probably need a new run capacitor.
-We have a real good air conditioning troubleshooting YouTube video near the bottom of this page that ucberk599 produced.
+Solution: You probably need a new run capacitor or contactor.
+We have a really good air conditioning troubleshooting YouTube video near the bottom of this page that ucberk599 produced.
 This video discusses and shows how to install a new capacitor.
 Please click here if you would like to see the capacitors we sell.

 3. The contactors contacts are closed (engaged).
 Everything is OK with the contactor.
+If the contacts of the contactor are burnt you might need a new contactor.
+We sell contactors on the following page.
+Please click here if you want to see the contactors we sell.
 Now you take a look at the capacitor/capacitors and find a bad, swollen run capacitor.
 If you find that your capacitor is swollen then you have found the problem of why your unit will not run!
 Congratulations!
-EPA stopped allowing manufacturers to produce capacitors with cancer causing PCB’s back in the 1990’s.
+EPA stopped allowing manufacturers to produce capacitors with cancer-causing PCB’s back in the 1990’s.
 Since they stopped allowing the use of PCB’s the capacitors now have a shelf life.
 Many times I see capacitor problems that will not allow the compressor or the fan to come on .
 Many times you can clearly see that the capacitor is bad because it is swollen or even blown apart with capacitor oil everywhere!
 Sometimes you will need a special meter to test the microfarad (MFD) or (uf) rating.
 “MFD” and “uf” mean the same.
 Some capacitors will have “MFD” on them and some will use “uf”.
 Most of the time you can tell the capacitor is bad because it is swollen up.
 Please see the pictures below for the comparison between a good and bad dual run capacitor.
 Capacitors are called “Dual” because the capacitor helps run both the fan and the compressor.
 Dual capacitors will have three areas where wires can be hooked up.
-The terminals are labeled: Fan, C (Com) and Herm.
-If you need a new capacitor we sell capacitors on the following page: Please click her to see all the capacitors we sell index page.
+The terminals are labeled: Fan, C (Com), and Herm.
+If you need a new capacitor we sell capacitors on the following page: Please click here to see all the capacitors we sell index page.
 You will need to know the MFD rating or uf rating and the voltage rating.
 This should be clearly visible on the label of the capacitor.
 If you do not have a capacitor tester you may be able to take the capacitor to a local appliance repair parts store and ask them to test it for you.
 We sell a capacitor tester on the following page: Please click here to see the Supco MFD10 capacitor tester we sell.
-If you do not know what size capacitor you unit uses you can email us with your unit’s model number and we will try to find out which capacitor your unit uses.
+If you do not know what size capacitor your unit uses you can email us with your unit’s model number and we will try to find out which capacitor your unit uses.
 Our email address is email@example.com We would love to help you out and have your business!